About Michigan Author Richard Rensberry

-I know I was once a poet and a children’s book writer.
-Those skills have not abandoned me, just the memories of what the Hell I wrote.
-I am still working on piecing together my Swiss cheese past, but mostly I am writing myself back into existence.
+I am still working on piecing together my Swiss cheese past, but mostly I am trying to write myself back into existence.

 I found this and your author interviews page of great interest.
 I’m also from northern Michigan (Tawas City) and lived for quite a few years in Mio!
 Most recently, I lived and taught in the U.P.
 I’m now retired and living in Texas near my children and grandchildren, working toward my dream of getting published.
 Your books look great, and I’ve enjoyed exploring your blog.

-Hi Becky.
+• Hi Becky.
 Yes, Mio is just down the road.
 I grew up in Alpena but moved to California for Mist of my adult life.
 Moved back to Michigan in 2016.
 My wife, Mary is from Texas.
 We have family there, also.
 Thanks for stopping by.

 Wow!
 Great blog!
 And a GREAT author!